WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 For more information, see the documentation for the [access_files module](./access-files.md).

-### `detect_outliers` Module
+### `handle_outliers` Module

 It can be useful to look for outliers in EMG data to identify which filters need to be applied.
 While filter parameters can typically be determined by looking at a signal, in a large dataset it can be tiresome to look through every file.

-The `detect_outliers` function helps by using a frequency-domain anomaly detection algorithm.
+The `detect_spectral_outliers` function helps by using a frequency-domain anomaly detection algorithm.
 This helps identify which files may need additional processing, as well as determine if there is a pattern to which files contain outliers.

-For more information, see the documentation for the [detect_outliers module](./detect-outliers.md).
+For more information, see the documentation for the [handle_outliers module](./handle-outliers.md).

 ### `preprocess_signals` Module